 These wooden sculptures created by chainsaw carving are a relatively new addition to the woodland landscape.
 Done in 2018, the project is known as the Boggart and friends trail.
 A boggart is an ancient mythical creature said to inhabit peat bogs.
 There are a few of these boggarts (which to me look like they’re dressed as Scouts) as well as various animals that reside at or visit Risley Moss, from insects and dragonflies to owls and foxes.

 You can also follow wildlife and orienteering trails around Risley Moss.
-Normally, you would be able to pick up the trail leaflets from the visitor centre.
-However, with the centre currently being closed due to Covid-19 – pop online to find out more about the trails here.
+You can pick up the trail leaflets from the visitor centre or pop online to find out more about the trails here.
 You will find links to information on all the main animals, birds, insects, mosses and flowers that you can see at Risley Moss.

 Although you can’t under normal circumstances head out onto the mosses, there is a boardwalk section which enables you to walk across Risley’s mini moss and bog area to experience this part of the landscape.

-I was also gutted to learn that the observation tower is no longer there.
-There are signs which still point to it, but don’t expect to find anything when you get to the excellent look out point.
-You will see the remains of charred timbers from where it used to be, but I learned from a chap who was stood nearby that the tower was destroyed during a fire as a result of arson in 2017.
-Plans are in place to build a replacement observation point (though not in the same place) but obviously everything is on hold for now during Covid.
-Time will tell…
+I was gutted to learn that the observation tower at the lookout point is no longer there.
+When I first visited, you could still see the remains of charred timbers from where it used to be, but I learned from a chap who was stood nearby that the tower was destroyed during a fire as a result of arson in 2017.

 If you want to explore Risley a bit beyond the woodland walk, make sure you bring a pair of binoculars as these are some of the residents you might be lucky enough to see.